-- The grip force is much weaker than that of commercial bionic hands, especially in the power grip.
+- Absent the kind of artificial muscles in the preceding video, the grip force is much weaker than that of commercial bionic hands, especially when using a power grip.

-One of our main goals at BionicsForEveryone.com is to make those with limb differences aware not only of their current commercial options but also of new options just around the corner.
+One of our main goals at BionicsForEveryone.com is to make those with limb differences aware not only of their current commercial options but also of new options in development.
 We do this because we recognize that many end-users are trying to plan cost-effective strategies for their future prosthetic needs.